department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 ### Integrations

-One of the major Pros of Datadog is a plethora of already created integration steps.[Datadog integration documentation](https://docs.datadoghq.com/getting_started/integrations/)
+One of the major Pros of Datadog is a plethora of already created integration steps.
+[Datadog integration documentation](https://docs.datadoghq.com/getting_started/integrations/)

 ![](../../../../static/img/backend/datadog-aws-integration.png)